 powered by NiSE at IonE, University of Minnesota

-The University of Minnesota’s Northstar Initiative for Sustainable Enterprise, along with partners at the Environmental Defense Fund, are making significant portions of the FoodS3 tool available to demonstrate its capabilities, encourage its use and further its development.
+The University of Minnesota’s Northstar Initiative for Sustainable Enterprise are making significant portions of the FoodS3 tool available to demonstrate its capabilities, encourage its use and further its development.

 Follow the link below to ‘demo’ the tool, and don’t hesitate to contact us with questions or suggestions.